 It’s easy to get here from overseas, either directly or via one of the UK’s major hubs.

-Cardiff Airport has both direct routes and more than 900 connecting destinations worldwide through hubs including Doha, Amsterdam Schiphol and Barcelona.
+Cardiff Airport has both direct routes, including Wizz Air's recently launched flights, and more than 900 connecting destinations worldwide through hubs including Doha, Amsterdam Schiphol and Barcelona.

 Alternatively, you could fly to London, or one of the UK's regional international airports, continuing your journey by road or rail.
 London Heathrow Airport and London Gatwick Airport are less than three hours from Wales by car, coach or train.
 Liverpool John Lennon Airport, Manchester Airport and Birmingham Airport are all very handy for North and Mid Wales.
 Bristol Airport is around an hour and a half from Cardiff by bus and train or by car.